 - Even though the rate has declined dramatically over the years, mothers in the HUSKY Program and Medicaid are far more likely to smoke during pregnancy.

-- After years of increase, the rate of cesarean deliveries began to level out for mothers with HUSKY coverage and for other mothers.
+- After years of increase, the rate of caesarean deliveries began to level out for mothers with HUSKY coverage and for other mothers.